Skip to main content

 The term "stablecoin swap aggregators" hides two very different products.
 A same-chain DEX aggregator like 1inch or KyberSwap scans pools on one network and routes across them.
 A cross-chain aggregator like LI.FI or Squid stitches a bridge to a swap on the destination chain.
 Neither was built for the specific case most treasuries and payments teams actually care about: moving large amounts of one stablecoin and receiving another at a 1:1 rate, ideally without paying any slippage at all.

-This guide ranks the eight aggregators that matter in 2026 for stablecoin-only flows, using a synthetic benchmark of USDC to USDT at $100k, $1M, and $10M trade sizes across five chain pairs.
-The headline finding: intent-based matching through CoW Swap intent-based DEX or Eco Routes can deliver effective zero-slippage on stablecoin pairs because Solvers compete off-chain before anything settles onchain.
-Pool-based aggregators cannot, regardless of how well they route.
+This guide ranks the eight aggregators that matter in 2026 for stablecoin-only flows.
+The headline: intent-based matching through CoW Swap intent-based DEX or Eco Routes can deliver near-zero slippage on stablecoin pairs because Solvers compete off-chain before anything settles onchain.
+Pool-based aggregators price against a curve, so effective slippage on stable pairs grows with trade size.

 Why "aggregator" is a misleading word for stablecoin swaps